A home for street children

 Kika

-12 (?) years old, he does not know his age.
-Found by chance during a visit to the gold mines around Kamituga, where he helped sift sand and carry loads.
-At night he slept on the road.
-He immediately wanted to follow us.
-He was abandoned by his mother who left with his younger brothers and another man, and by his father who looked for another woman.
-His mother also worked in the mines as a ‘twengeze’ (this is the name given to women who break stones all day to look for gold dust).
-At first he was very confused, he seemed to have lost track of time, but after a month his story became more coherent.
-He is very precise in his writing and draws very well.
+12 (?) years old, he doesn’t know his age.
+He was found by chance during a visit to the gold mines around Kamituga, where he helped to sift the sand and carry loads.
+At night he slept on the street.
+He wanted to follow us immediately.
+He was abandoned by his mother, who left with his younger brothers and another man, and by his father, who sought another woman.
+His mother also worked in the mines as a ‘twengeze’ (the name given to the women who break stones all day to find gold dust).
+At first he was very confused, he seemed to have lost all sense of time, but after a month his story became more coherent.
+He loves writing, drawing, painting and theatre.
+His drawings are full of life and colour, depicting flowers, plants and animals.
+He is a very changeable child, incapable of reflection.
+One morning, after six months at Maison Msaada, he decided to follow Daniel and return to Kamituga.
+We are still awaiting his return.

 Bonannée